iogolla/Data-Structures-Class-Final-Project/README.md

 You should then see the empty game board set up, allowing you to play the game." - [Professor Kris Micinski](https://github.com/kmicinski/cs107-p6)

+In this project I'll be designing an AI implementation that solves a tile-based squirrel game.
+To present a clear process of my implementation, I will divide my explanation into two parts.

 ## Part 1: Getting to the Health Pack